-Life is exhausting, and ministry sometimes makes it worse.
+Life is exhausting for all.
+Christian ministry sometimes makes it worse.
 How can Christians be revived on our life’s journey?

 - Normal ups and downs of life and ministry – To be human is to encounter sickness, injury, and disappointment.
 Things break, opportunities vanish, relationships wither, and hopes fade.
 In ministry, people we love and serve angrily resist and reject.
 We labor for years with seemingly little effect.